-Bringing literacy experiences such as interactive read alouds, shared reading or shared writing and interactive writing doesn't have to add more direct instruction time to your day.
+Bringing literacy experiences into your preschool classroom such as interactive read alouds, shared reading or shared writing and interactive writing doesn’t have to add more direct instruction time to your day.
 In fact, adding more direct instruction time would not be the goal when working with little learners!

 So the questions remains: How can we find the time to implement literacy experiences in the preschool classroom?

 Truth of the matter is, we most-likely already have direct instruction time built into our schedules and we can use that time to add in literacy experiences.

 Let’s take some common times of the day and see how we can add literacy…

 Do you have a dedicated time on your schedule for reading a story?
 Take that time and choose a book that would allow you to create an interactive read aloud around it.
 Instead of just reading the story, could you add in discussion or ‘thinking aloud’ about the purpose of the book or a story element (such as where the story is taking place or who the characters are).
 You could also use the story to teach new vocabulary words or get children thinking by asking questions throughout the book.